Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 The company continued to thrive into the 20th century,

-but knowing that their sex cult origins might hurt their classy silverware image.
+but knowing that their sex cult origins might hurt their classy,

-I feel real not eating these old herbs.
+I feel real naughty eating these hors d'oeuvres.

-writings of other or I guess I wouldn't have been able to tell you all this
+Obviously, some writing survival, though, or I guess I wouldn't have been able to tell you all this bloody story tonight.

 Yes.